Senior Vice Provost for Academic Outreach and Entrepreneurship, McPherson Family Distinguished Professor

-Thomas Kenan Miller III received the B.A. degree in Mathematics and Chemistry from the University of North Carolina at Chapel Hill in 1976.
-He received the M.S. degree in Biomedical Engineering and Mathematics in 1980, and the Ph.D. in 1982, both from UNC-Chapel Hill.
-Since 1982 he has been with the Department of Electrical and Computer Engineering at North Carolina State University, where he holds the rank of Professor of Electrical and Computer Engineering and Associate Dean in the College of Engineering.
+Thomas Kenan (Tom) Miller III is the McPherson Family Distinguished Professor of Engineering Entrepreneurship and Senior Vice Provost for Academic Outreach and Entrepreneurship.
+He earned his B.A. degree in Mathematics and Chemistry from UNC-Chapel Hill in 1976.
+He received an M.S. degree in Biomedical Engineering and Mathematics in 1980, and a Ph.D. in 1982, both from UNC-Chapel Hill.
+Since 1982 he has been with the Department of Electrical and Computer Engineering at NC State, where he holds the rank of Professor of Electrical and Computer Engineering and Associate Dean in the College of Engineering.

 Dr. Miller was named ‘Tar Heel of the Week’ in January of 2000 for his work with engineering student entrepreneurs.
-He also founded and served as president of X Engineering Software Systems Corporation, developer of first native X-Window spreadsheet.
+He also founded and served as president of X Engineering Software Systems Corporation, developer of the first native X-Window spreadsheet.